ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 # high-risk-Cervical-Precancerous-Screening

 ## low resolution WSI format
-A low resolution WSI is acquired by redundantly imaging different region of a sample.
-Our system supports any number of images for a slide.
+A low resolution whole slide image (LRWSI) is acquired by redundantly imaging different regions of a sample.
+Our system supports any number of images for a LRWSI.
 In demo, the raw images are 3840 * 2160 pixels (0.87 um/pixel) which will be further center-cropped to 1600 * 1600 pixels.
 Instances are redundantly cropped from it, which are 256 * 256 pixels and will be further resize to 224*224 pixels as input.

 ## file
 + core -> define models
-+ utils-> to read wsi
++ utils-> to read LRWSI
-+ weights -> the model weights, down load at [weights](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main/weigths)
++ weights -> the model weights, download at [weights](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main/weigths)
   + stage_one_weight_file
   + stage_two_weight_file
 + engine.py -> to inference
 + visualization.py -> to show the results
-+ WSI_DEMO -> a lrwsi demo file, down load at [demo file](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main/WSI_DEMO)
++ WSI_DEMO -> a LRWSI demo file, down load at [demo LRWSI](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main/WSI_DEMO)
   + image of a view 1.bmp
   + image of a view 2.bmp
 + main.py -> a demo script